dusk-network/dusk-blockchain/pkg/core/mempool.md

 ## Mempool

 Mempool represents a pool of valid transactions pushed by the network, ready to be included in the next candidate block.
+It also prioritizes transactions by fee.

 ### Main responsibilities: